 I wrote Everything’s Not Fine to celebrate a teen discovering her own resilience after experiencing a life-shattering traumatic event.
 Professionally, I’ve been a school psychologist for twelve years.
 The biggest issues I see kids and teens facing are situations beyond their control.
 I wrote this book for them.

-Advance praise for Everything’s Not Fine
+Praise for Everything’s Not Fine

 “Alive with vibrant, raw emotion.”
 Kirkus Reviews (Starred Review)